charan1312/WEB_SR/README.txt

-This project is intended to do online status reporting.
+This project is being developed to enable online status reporting.